Yoga for sciatica: Complete Yoga Therapy for Sciatica

 What are the causes of Sciatica?

-Herniated disc
+Herniated Disc

 The human spinal column consists of thirty – three individual bones termed vertebrae.
 Vertebrae are stacking one on top of the other and supported by the thick and powerful spinal muscles.

+The spinal discs are cushion-like, fluid-filled pads lying between each pair of vertebra.
 A herniated disc occurs where the excessive strain comes on the lower back region, causing one of these discs to rupture and tear.

+As a result, the jelly-like disc fluid inside protrudes outward and may impinge on a nerve root.
 The most common sites of this painful and immobilizing injury are in the lower back at the L4-L5 or the L5-S1 discs.

-Piriformis syndrome
+Piriformis Syndrome

 In a human body, piriformis muscle connects the lower part of the spine (sacrum) to the thighbones (femur).